cash30/grid/README.md

 #credits
-	I followed this tutorial: youtu.be/DlRP-UBR-2A
+	I started by following this tutorial: youtu.be/DlRP-UBR-2A

 	Art by Azariah Crum + me :D

+	no music today sorry ):